lubiana/no-framework-tutorial/15-adding-content.md

 ### Adding Content

-By now we did not really display anything but some examples to in our application and it is now time to make our app display some content.
+By now we did not really display anything but some examples to in our application, and it is now time to make our app display some content.
 For example we could our app be able to display the Markdown files used in this tutorial as nicely rendered HTML Pages that can be viewed in the browser instead of the editor you are using.